Ruaha National Park Travel Guide: A Journey into Tanzania's Untamed Heart

 In the wet season (November to April) the migratory birds fly in, and Ruaha becomes a bird spectacle.
 Bring binoculars and a field guide; you will see everything from small sunbirds to mighty raptors soaring overhead.

-Visit the Great Ruaha River
+Visit the great Ruaha River

 The Great Ruaha River, the lifeline of the park, flows throughout it, and the animals come throughout the year.
 Riverbank game drives are good and offer great viewing of hippos wallowing in pools, crocodiles sunbathing on sandy banks, and elephants in the process of drinking or crossing the river.